chrisa23/Fibrous/README.md

 Fibers are synchronous execution contexts that maintain order of actions.
 Like Actors, Fibers can manage state without worries of cross threading issues.
 While a Fiber is synchronous, your system can consist of multiple Fibers communicating through messaging to provide parallelism to your system.

+In version 3, Async Fibers were introduced.
+These work off of Func&lt;Task> rather than Action delegates allowing a fiber based component to use async/await safely.

 Fibers subscribe to channels to receive messages which queue actions based on the assigned handler.
 Fibers have a scheduling API that allows actions to be scheduled in the future as well as repeatedly.
 You can also directly queue actions onto a Fiber for it to execute.

 Fibers are a repository of IDisposable objects and will dispose of all children upon the Fibers disposal.
 This is used to clean up subscriptions and scheduling for any fiber.
 This is also useful for dealing with children used in the Fiber's context that implement IDisposable.